hreskiv/chr-eve-ng/README.md

-Repository contain script to adding RouterOS image for eve-ng environment and some LAB's for Mikrotik trainings.
+Repository contain script to adding RouterOS image for eve-ng environment and LAB's for Mikrotik trainings.
+Structure of LAB's: name of the file contain first part of name MikroTik course.